Content starts here

 The State Elections Commission (CEE) launched the Electronic Voter Registry (eRE), where changes and requests can be made electronically and in real time.
 To make a request, you must create an account.
 Services available through the eRE include registering to vote, reactivating an account and changing your address.

 To register and vote in Puerto Rico, you must be a U.S. citizen and live on the island, among other requirements.
-The deadline to register to vote in the primary election is Saturday, April 13.
-Register in person or online.
+The deadline to register to vote in the general election is Saturday, Sept.
+21. Register in person or online.

 • Online: Create an account on the Electronic Voter Registry web page and have your personal information on hand.
 Once you have an active account, you will be able to register.

-If you were born in Puerto Rico, provide a valid photo ID issued by the state, municipal or federal government as well as the last four digits of your Social Security number to register to vote.
-If you were born outside the island but on U.S. territory, provide your original birth certificate or U.S. passport, even if it has expired.
+If you were born in Puerto Rico, provide a valid photo ID issued by the territory, municipal or federal government, as well as the last four digits of your Social Security number to register to vote.
+If you were born outside the island but in a U.S. state or territory, provide your original birth certificate or valid U.S. passport.
 If you were born abroad, provide a valid U.S. passport or a certificate of naturalization.

 Registering to vote on Election Day